hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 from matplotlib.figure import Figure
 ```

-Enjoy creating your custom apps!
+Enjoy creating your own apps!

 {% include exercise.html content="Get familiar with creating GUIs and object orientation in the [GUI](ex_gui.html) exercise." %}